orta/pragmatic-testing/chapters/en-UK/app_testing/views__snapshots.md

 1. Overall state for View Controllers
 2. Individual States per View Component

 As snapshots are the largest testing brush, and as the apps I work on tend to be fancy perspectives on remote data.
-Snapshot testing provides easy coverage,
+Snapshot testing provides easy coverage, for larger complex objects like view controllers

-### Got-chas with Testing View Controllers
+### Common issues with Testing View Controllers

 Turns out to really grok why some problems happen you have to have quite a solid foundation in: